Economy of Portugal

 These rates mark an inversion from the negative trends caused by the impact of the 2008 financial crisis in the Portuguese economy that caused it to shrink for three consecutive years (2011, 2012, and 2013), accompanied by a high increase of the unemployment rate (that achieved a record of 17.7% in early 2013).
 The crisis had caused a wide range of domestic problems due to the levels of public deficit, as well as the excessive debt levels.
 The problems culminated in the confirmation from Portugal of a €78 billion financial bailout from the EU in April 2011, following similar decisions from Greece and the Republic of Ireland.
 The government that took office in June 2011 had to face tough choices in regard to its attempts to stimulate the economy while at the same time seeking to maintain its public deficit around the EU average.

-Portugal is home to a number of notable leading companies with worldwide reputations, such as The Navigator Company, a major world player in the international paper market; Sonae Indústria, the largest producer of wood-based panels in the world; Corticeira Amorim, the world leader in cork production; Conservas Ramirez, the oldest canned food producer; Cimpor, one of the world's 10th largest producers of cement; EDP Renováveis, the 3rd largest producer of wind energy in the world; Jerónimo Martins, consumer products manufacturer and retail market leader in Portugal, Poland and Colombia; TAP Air Portugal, highly regarded for its safety record, and one of the leading airlines linking Europe with Africa and Latin America (especially Brazil).

 Education in Portugal has been in gradual modernization and relative expansion since the 1960s, achieving recognition for its world-standard practices and trends in the 21st century.
 According to the Programme for International Student Assessment (PISA) 2015, the average Portuguese 15-year-old student, when rated in terms of reading literacy, mathematics and science knowledge, is placed significantly above the OECD's average.
-Portugal is home to several world class universities and business schools that have been contributing to the creation of a number of highly renowned international managers and are attracting an increasing number of foreign students.
-Portugal has the highest emigration rate as a proportion of population in the European Union.
-More than two million Portuguese people (20% of the population) now live outside the country.
+Portugal is home to several world class universities and business schools that have been contributing to the creation of a number of internationally recognized managers and are attracting an increasing number of foreign students.
+Portugal's emigration rate is high compared with the EU average.
+Around 1.8 million Portuguese people lived outside the country by 2024, mainly in Europe and America.